root-project/root/docbook/users-guide/WritingGUI.md

 class methods.
 The line above specifies that the slot `MyMainFrame::DoDraw()` will be executed when the draw button is clicked.
-Our slot draws the graphics of `sin(x)/x` in randomly chosen interval every time the draw button sends a signal “I am clicked”.
+Our slot draws the graphics of `sin(x)/x` in randomly chosen interval every time the draw button sends a signal "I am clicked".
 The signal/slot communication mechanism originally featured in Qt by TrollTech(see <http://doc.trolltech.com/3.1/signalsandslots.html>).
 ROOT supports its own version of signals/slots.
 We will return to that point